 - General or Foundation English

 - Essential or Foundation Mathematics

-- General Health Studies •
+- General Health Studies

-- General Career and Enterprise - Authority Developed Work Place Learning - Certificate II Business - > Note: Students will typically be at school every day but have a flexible timetable to accommodate independent options and Workplace Learning. - Fees are payable for each subject and a deposit is due at the end of 2019 with the remainder due early in 2020. - > There are currently LIMITED entry pathways from ACCESS courses to university.
+- General Career and Enterprise

+- Authority Developed Work Place Learning - BSB20115 Certificate II in Business or General Integrated Science - > Note: Students will typically be at school every day but have a flexible timetable to accommodate independent options and Workplace Learning. - Fees are payable for each subject and a deposit is due at the end of 2020 with the remainder due early in 2021. - There are currently LIMITED entry pathways from ACCESS courses to university.
 Entry to university courses may be obtained via TAFE or through direct entry.
 Please refer to the TISC Guide for further details.